Suite 13-14, Mt. Elizabeth Medical Center 3 Mt. Elizabeth, Singapore 228510

 Post-operative swelling significantly reduces the return of rapid function to the operated limb.
 To reduce swelling of the limbs you should carry out certain exercises, which has been instructed to you.

-Exercises for the lower limb to decrease post-operative swelling:
+Exercises for the lower limb to decrease post-operative swelling

 Foot pumping exercise - that is moving your foot up and down, 10 times every hour.
 This will encourage return of venous blood and fluids back to the circulation.
 The incidence of deep vein thrombosis or blood clot in the leg will also be minimized.